eea/eea.docker.graylog2/README.md

 to check that graylog is running.

 ### Making the data persistent:
+To reduce the risk of adding zombie volumes, the default image stores the data inside the container.
+To make it persistent between runs or image upgrades you can do one of the following:

+* Mount a host volume inside the container:

 ```
 docker run -v /path/to/your/data:/data -e GRAYLOG_PASSWORD=password -p 9000:9000 eeacms/graylog2
 ```